Solid state chemistry - mesostructured materials.

 - In-situ and operando scattering experiments (XRD, PDF, SAXS / SANS) to investigate nanoparticle formation and growth, as well as supported nanoparticles in catalysts during catalytic cycling, catalyst formation and degradation.

-In October 2018, our lab PDF diffractometer was installed with high instrumental resolution and high PDF data quality out to 80 Angstroem.
-If you are interested in lab PDF data on your samples, get in touch with us.
+We feature a laboratory diffractometer for pair distribution function measurements with high instrumental resolution and high PDF data quality out to at least 80 Angstroem.
+If you are interested in laboratory PDF data on your samples, get in touch with us.